 You know, for some people “oversize” does not mean anything…

 A house was transported on a huge truck and was taking both lines of the road….
-After reprimand, we politely pulled over to the side of the road allowing the moving house to take place in front of us.
+After the reprimand, we politely pulled over to the side of the road allowing the moving house to take place in front of us.
 Then we followed this shack all the way to the state border.

 Crossing Northern Territory border

-On the South Australia – Northern Territory border no one made any fuss and we carried across some apples without stress that we should eat them promptly.
+On the South Australia – Northern Territory border no one made any fuss and we carried across some apples without the stress that we should eat them promptly.
 Not to mention any potatoes or onions – we ate them last night, just in case…

 We stopped once at the roadhouse halfway to Alice to get some lunch.
 What I saw there made me speechless.
 Roadhouse had a small restaurant at the back.
-I wanted to buy our favorite meat pies.
+I wanted to buy our favourite meat pies.

 I went in and I stopped in my tracks – a full room of people and everyone completely idle listening to the concert.
 Nothing unusual, right?